Health office: Tricia Smith, School Nurse Phone: (607) 295-7471, ext. 1136, Fax #: 295-9799

-New York State has very strict immunization requirements and all children must provide adequate proof of immunizations to attend school.
-A table listing NYS Required Immunizations for School Entrance and Attendance can be found by clicking HERE.
-(Meningococcal vaccination information will be added in the fall of 2016).
+New York state has strict immunization requirements, and all children must provide adequate proof of immunizations to attend school.
+A table listing NYS Required Immunizations for School Entrance and Attendance for the 2019-20 school year is available online.

 Medical and Dental Exams

 New students to the district, as well as in kindergarten, first, third, fifth, seventh, ninth, eleventh, and when playing a sport are required to have a current physical examination.
 Physicals are good for one year.
 Completed physicals provided by your health care provider may be brought to the health office or faxed to 295-9799.
 If a physical is needed and you did not receive a physical form in the mail, the form can be found here:

 In addition to the required physical examination, the state has also expanded upon the health screenings to request a dental health certificate as well.
 A dental certificate is available for you to take to your child's dentist and upon completion, it may be returned to the School Nurse.
 This certificate will be filed in your child's Cumulative Health Record. the form can be found here:

 Height, weight, vision, hearing, scoliosis screening will be performed during the school year.

 Illness and injuries occur during the school day and parent contact is vital.
 Please be sure that we have up-to-date emergency telephone numbers and transportation arrangements on file with the school.
 Emergencies arise when you least expect them.